 If a member of your party has access requirements, we strongly recommend you secure advance tickets, as if you are purchasing tickets on the day you will be required to join the walk-up queue.
 There is step free access to all of our exhibition spaces.
 There is covered seating available for the Diana: Her Fashion Story exhibition if an external queue is in process, and fold out chairs are available for use upon request.
 Upon arrival, please speak to a member of staff who will be more than happy to assist you.
 For health & safety reasons, we are only able to accommodate up to six wheelchair users in the King’s and Queen’s apartments at any one time.

-From 26 April 2018 admission tickets to Kensington Palace will have an time slot for admission to the Palace.
+Tickets to Kensington Palace have a time slot for admission to the Palace.
 It is important you arrive in a timely manner, visitors who are more than 10 minutes late for their assigned timeslot may find admission is refused due to capacity limitations.
 Staff will do their best to accommodate you on a later time slot if at all possible.
 We highly recommend you arrive a few minutes before your allocated entrance time, and that you check Transport For London and plan your journey ahead of your visit.

 For conservation reasons, some of the items on display may change but exciting new objects will take their place.
 We are unable to provide any further information as any changes will be dependent upon private owners who kindly allow us to borrow their pieces.
 On occasion we will need to close the exhibition to allow for this change or for essential maintenance of the gallery, any closures will be announced on our opening times page.